tom-bjorkholm/excel-list-transform/README_pypi.md

 This small python application:

 * reads data (that is a list with columns) from an excel file or from a comma separate values (CSV) file.
+* split rows in the list (creating separate rows when a cell contains something that can be split to several values, see below)
+* merge rows (if specified columns have the same value in several rows the rows are merged to one row)
 * splits columns in the list (like creating "first name" and "last name" columns from "name" column)
 * merges columns in the list (like creating "name" column from "first name" and "last name" columns)
 * removes columns in the list